Skip to main content

 Attaching the Script

-Once a Component Script is created or imported through the Asset panel, it becomes a usable component that can be attached to entities in your scene.
+Once a Component Script is created or imported through the Assets panel, it becomes a component that can be attached to entities in your scene.
+Attach it from the Add Component button in the Inspector panel.

 Example Use Case: Real-Time Effects